Skip to main content

 Here you'll be able to select your AI model to generate new media on demand.
 Before you can use this option, you first need to train at least one model using images from your media library.

-When you’re ready, click "Start import".
+When you’re ready, click "Generate".
 This may take a few minutes, depending on the size of the PDF.
-If you decide to stop the conversion, you can do so by clicking "Stop Import".
-If you’re having any trouble converting a PDF, take a look at our FAQs or reach out to the support team at support@turt.co.
+If you decide to stop the conversion, you can do so by clicking "Stop process".
+If you’re having any trouble converting a PDF, take a look at our FAQs or reach out to the support team at support@turt.co

 In the next step, you'll review your table of contents.
 We’ll automatically detect chapters and sub-chapters, but you can adjust the hierarchy further to better align with your vision.

-Turtl will proceed to design layouts.
-If you selected "Import & Design with AI" we'll also use AI to understand your content and generate quotes & polls to make the content more engaging.
+Turtl will proceed to generate your content.
+If you selected "Enhance PDF" we'll also use AI to understand your content and generate quotes & polls to make the content more engaging.

 Once your Doc is converted, flip through the content to make any tweaks before publishing.